 Pond Sealer - Bentonite

 The application rate for bentonite ranges from 2 pounds to more than 6 pounds per square foot depending on the soil characteristics.
-For clayey and silty soils, 2 pounds per square foot MAY be sufficient.
-For sandy soils 4 pounds MAY be sufficient and for soil containing gravel and rock, in excess of 5 pounds will be required to obtain a seal.
-Once the bentonite is applied, the soil should be disk harrowed to mix the soil and bentonite and then compacted using a pad-foot roller or similar high ground pressure compaction.
+For clay soils, 2 pounds per square foot may be sufficient.
+For sandy loam soils 4 pounds may be sufficient and for soil containing gravel and rock, in excess of 5 pounds will be required to create a seal.
+Once the bentonite is applied, the soil should be disk harrowed or tilled to mix the soil and bentonite and then compacted using a pad-foot roller or similar high ground pressure compaction equipment.
 Detailed Bentonite Clay for Ponds Application Instructions and Application Rate Tables

 Alternatively, a continuous blanket of bentonite can be applied to the soil and then carefully covered with clean soil or sand to prevent the clay from mobilizing into the water column.
-Placing the bentonite in a confined layer is far more effective as it forces the clay into adjacent soil pores creating a more effective seal.
+Placing the bentonite in a confined layer is far more effective because it forces the clay into adjacent soil pores creating a more effective seal.

 Granular Sodium Bentonite Clay can also be used to seal around outlet pipes, dock piers, and other penetrations.
+Bentonite FAQ